 Trauma Is Not Relative

 It’s important to point out that, more than anything, if something feels like trauma, it is traumatic for that individual.
-A 12-year-old girl going for dinner with an abusive uncle could be just as traumatic as her 23-year-old cousin sent to war.
-The dinner table may not look like a battlefield for everyone sat around it, but it is no less a war-zone for the girl than deployment was for her cousin.
+Anything that feels overwhelming to an individual – creating feelings of fear and anxiety – could be a traumatic experience which turns into a problem.
+A 12-year-old girl going for dinner with an abusive uncle could be just as traumatic as her 23-year-old cousin’s experiences of war.
+The dinner table may not look like a battlefield for everyone sat around it, but it is no less a war-zone to the girl.

 Roots In Childhood

-Those who struggle the most with Complex PTSD are likely to have experienced a traumatic event in their very early childhood.
-The younger an individual is when they experience something traumatic, the more it can affect them as they grow up.
+Those who struggle the most with Complex PTSD are likely to have experienced a traumatic event in their very early childhood, or during birth, or perhaps their mother sadly experienced something traumatic whilst they were in their womb.
+The younger a person is when they experience something traumatic, the more it can affect them as they grow up.

 Researchers, social and health care workers are beginning to recognise the important of Adverse Childhood Experiences (ACEs) as correlating to an individual’s likelihood of experiencing negative life outcomes and mental health impacts.
 A high number of ACEs puts an individual at risk of Complex PTSD.